We want to help you get to your first “a ha!” moment in the least possible time - here’s where to start

 Resources

-- Blog post coming next week - we have a blog post, and a recipe/repo coming next week that will walk you through the details of setting up a compliant environment.
+- We have a blog post, and a recipe that will walk you through the details of setting up a compliant environment.

-- If you’re running AWS ParallelCluster, then this post about securing them in an isolated VPC will help.
+- If you’re running AWS ParallelCluster instead, then this post about securing them in an isolated VPC will help.

 11am-12pm - Re-imagining HPC with AWS Parallel Computing Service